 Episode 2.
 David Armstrong – Former Mayor of Louisville (1999-2003)

-David Armstrong was an achiever who aims to maximize everything he can do daily.
+David Armstrong is an achiever who aims to maximize what he can do each day.

 He graduated from Murray State University and received his Juris Doctor from the University of Louisville School of Law in 1969.

 David has a long and distinguished career as a public servant.
-In 1983, he served as a family court judge and Jefferson County commonwealth attorney and then became attorney general of Kentucky.
+In 1983, he served as a family court judge and Jefferson County commonwealth attorney, then became attorney general of Kentucky.

 David served as Louisville’s mayor from 1999 to 2003, after a decade as Jefferson County judge/executive.

-In 2003, he helped to architect the Louisville and Jefferson County government mergers.
+In 2003, he helped architect the merger of the Louisville and Jefferson County governments.

 Revitalizing downtown Louisville was a cornerstone of his administration.